22Neves/devsite-docs/guides/checkout-api-v2/industry-data/industry-data-intro.en.md

 Depending on the branch of activities or industry of your store, there is a series of data that can be sent when creating a payment that will help improve your approval.
 You can see them detailed by industry following the links below.

-> WARNING
->
-> Attention
->
-> This information applies only for Payment API integrations.
-To see information about the standard integration with payments api, click [here](/developers/en/reference/payments/_payments/post).

 * [Apparel](/developers/en/docs/checkout-api/additional-content/industry-data/apparel)
 * [Electro](/developers/en/docs/checkout-api/additional-content/industry-data/electro)
 * [Tickets and entertainment](/developers/en/docs/checkout-api/additional-content/industry-data/tickets-and-entretainment)